Scientific Name

 Origin

 Graptopetalum amethystinum is native to Mexico (Sinaloa, Durango, Zacatecas, Jalisco).
-It grows on rocky cliffs at elevations of about 6,400 feet (1,950 m).
+It grows on rocky cliffs at about 6,400 feet (1,950 m) above sea level.

 Description

-Graptopetalum amethystinum is a beautiful slow-growing succulent with erect to decumbent or pendant, sometimes basally branched stems, each bearing a rosette of thick fleshy rounded leaves at its end.
-The stems grow up to 1 foot (30 cm) long.
-Rosettes are up to 6 inches (15 cm) in diameter.
-The leaves, with a powdery coating, are rose-colored at first, becoming grey.
+Graptopetalum amethystinum is a beautiful, slow-growing succulent with erect to decumbent or pendant, sometimes basally branched stems, each bearing a rosette of thick, fleshy, rounded leaves at its end.
+The stems can grow up to 1 foot (30 cm) long, while the rosettes can reach up to 6 inches (15 cm) in diameter.
+The leaves are rose-colored at first, becoming grey, and have a powdery coating.

-The flowers are star-shaped, 5-merous, up to 0.7 inches (1.8 cm) across, and appear in spring and summer.
-They have whitish-yellow to pale yellow petals with the upper face of the lobes with red cross-bands and apically almost entirely red.
-The inflorescences are thyrses with 7 to 65 flowers, ascending to curved downward and up to 6 inches (15 cm) long.
+The star-shaped, 5-merous flowers appear in spring and summer and can reach up to 0.7 inches (1.8 cm) in diameter.
+They have whitish-yellow to pale yellow petals, with the upper face of the lobes marked with red cross-bands and the tips almost entirely red.
+The inflorescences are thyrses with 7 to 65 flowers, ascending to curved downward, and can grow up to 6 inches (15 cm) long.

 Hardiness